Starfish Digestive System: Uncovering the Mysteries

 How Do Starfish Digest?

-Starfish digest with their stomachs located in their arms, using digestive enzymes to break down food.
-They can push their stomach out of their body to digest prey.
-Nutrients are absorbed in their stomach and waste is then expelled.
+Starfish digest with their stomachs in their arms, using digestive enzymes to break down food.
+They can push their stomachs out of their bodies to digest prey.
+Nutrients are absorbed in their stomachs, and waste is then expelled.

 What Is Unusual About The Stomach Of A Starfish?